-Since the source of almost all human problems is due to unsatisfactory or non-existent connections with important people, the goal of reality therapy is to help people reconnect.
-To create a connection between people, the reality therapy counselor, teacher or manager will:
+Since the source of almost all human problems is due to unsatisfactory or non-existent connections with important people, the goal of Reality Therapy is to help people reconnect.
+To create that essential connection between people, the Reality Therapy counselor, teacher or manager will:

-- Avoid discussing symptoms and complaints as much as possible since these are the ways that counselees choose to deal with unsatisfying relationships.
+- Avoid discussing symptoms and complaints as much as possible since these are the ways that people choose to deal with unsatisfying relationships.

-- Avoid criticizing, blaming and/or complaining and help counselees to do the same.
+- Avoid criticizing, blaming and/or complaining and help people to do the same.
 By doing this, they learn to avoid some extremely harmful external control behaviors that destroy relationships.

-- Teach counselees that legitimate or not, excuses stand directly in the way of their making needed connections.
+- Teach people that, legitimate or not, excuses stand directly in the way of their making the connections they want.

-- Help them make specific, workable plans to reconnect with the people they need, and then follow through on what was planned by helping them evaluate their progress.
-Based on their experience, counselors may suggest plans if the people are unable to create one of their own.
+- Assist them to make specific, workable plans to reconnect with the people they need, and then follow through on what was planned by helping them evaluate their progress.
+Based on their experience, counselors/mentors may suggest plans if the people are unable to create one of their own.
 They should be careful to communicate that there are almost always more options than one to solve problems.
 A plan is always open to revision or rejection by the person who will be implementing it.

-- Be patient and supportive but keep focusing on the source of the problem - the disconnectedness.
-Counselees who have been disconnected for a long time will find it difficult to reconnect.
-They are often so involved in the symptom they are choosing that they have lost sight of the fact that they need to reconnect.
-Help them to understand, through teaching them choice theory and encouraging them to read the book, Choice Theory: A New Psychology of Personal Freedom, that whatever their complaint, reconnecting is the best possible solution to their problem.
+- Be patient and supportive but keep focusing on the source of the problem – the disconnectedness.
+People who have been disconnected for a long time will find it difficult to reconnect.
+Choosing to remain consumed with the symptom results in this disconnection.
+Whatever their complaint, reconnecting is the best possible solution to their problem.
+Help them to understand, through teaching them Choice Theory and encouraging them to read Dr. Glasser’s book, Choice Theory: A New Psychology of Personal Freedom.